AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email-plugins/gmail/attaching-a-piece-of-content.md

 ---
 # Attaching a Piece of Content {#attaching-a-piece-of-content}

-Add trackable content by clicking the **Content** button and uploading a file.
+Add trackable content by clicking the **[!UICONTROL Content]** button and uploading a file.
 Any previously tracked content will appear for you to select in the pop-up window without having to upload again.

 >[!NOTE]
 >